Python Style Guide | How to Write Neat and Impressive Python Code

 Python Black autoformatter

 Black can also be integrated with editors like Atom, Sublime Text, Visual Studio Code, and even Jupyter notebooks!
-This will surely be one extension you can never miss to add-on to your editors.
+This will surely be one extension you can never miss to add to your editors.

-Besides black, there are other autoformatters like autopep8 and yapf which you can try out as well!
+Besides black, there are other autoformatters like autopep8 and yapf which you can also try out!

 Frequently Asked Questions